felixSchl/neodoc/README.md

 During development, `pulp --watch test` (or `pulp -w test`) is extremely useful to get immediate feedback.

+### Implementation ###

+> A quick overview of the implementation for potential contributors

+The project can roughly be broken up into 4 distinct areas of work:

+1. Scanning the docopt text:
+    1. Derive at least 1 usage section
+    1. Derive 0 or more description sections
+1. Parsing the Specification
+    1. Lex and parse the usage section
+    1. Lex and parse any description sections
+1. Solve the parsed Specification into it's canonical, unambigious form
+1. Generate a parser from the Specification
+1. Lex and parse the user input
+    1. Lex and parse the user input
+    1. **Transform into a usable form**

+<sub>\*Highlighted items are yet-to-be-done.</sub>

 ---

 ## Ideas for a future past the initial relase ##